ehlesp/smallab-k8s-pve-guide/G009 - Host hardening 03 ~ SSH key pairs and sshd service configuration.md

     $ sudo systemctl restart sshd.service
     ~~~

 3. Try to log in remotely as `root` through an SSH client.
 You should get an error message or warning indicating that the server has rejected the connection.
-In PuTTY you'll see something like the following output:
+In PuTTY you can see something like the following output:

     ~~~sh
     Using username "root".